IQSS/dataverse/doc/release-notes/10554-avoid-solr-join-guest.md

-An experimental feature flag called "avoid-expensive-solr-join" has been added to change the way Solr queries are constructed for guest (unauthenticated) users.
-It is hoped that it will help with performance, reducing load on Solr.
+Two experimental features flag called "add-publicobject-solr-field" and "avoid-expensive-solr-join" have been added to change the way how Solr documents are indexed for public objects, and how Solr queries are constructed to accommodate access to restricted content (drafts, etc.).
+It is hoped that it will help with performance, especially on large instances and under load.

-From a search perspective, it disables IP Groups (collections, datasets, and files will not be discoverable) but it removes an expensive Solr join for the most common users, which are guests.
-After turning on this feature, you must perform a full reindex.
+Before the search feature flag ("avoid-expensive...") can be turned on, the indexing flag must be enabled, and a full reindex performed.
+Otherwise publicly available objects are NOT going to be shown in search results.